Use this guide if you…

 - The imported schema, which tells the GPT what each part of our API represents.

-tab to speak to ChatGPT and ask it to help you design the experience you’d like.
+Create tab to speak to ChatGPT and ask it to help you design the experience you’d like.
 In either case, the changes only take effect once you’ve saved.

 Staying up-to-date